LinkedIn’s approach to automated accessibility (A11y) testing

 Running accessibility test automation rules during continuous integration prevents common accessibility issues from ever reaching LinkedIn members, allowing us to address problems before we ship.
 While we see automated testing as an essential part of our arsenal to scale accessibility, we fully acknowledge that, depending on who you ask or reference, accessibility test automation will only identify between 20% and 30% of accessibility issues out there (“Automated accessibility checking... can only auto-check about 30% of #a11y issues” and “Manual Accessibility Testing: Why & How").

-At LinkedIn, we integrate various open-source and licensed automation frameworks into our continuous integration pipeline, where only if the commit passes accessibility checks will it be merged into the master branch for our web, iOS, and Android applications, including:
+At LinkedIn, we integrate various open-source and licensed automation frameworks into our continuous integration pipeline, where only if the commit passes accessibility checks will it be merged into the main branch for our web, iOS, and Android applications, including:

 - Deque’s axe-core for the web